AitonGoldman/PapaScoringSoftware/CONTRIBUTING.md

 ## Next steps in understanding the Flask app instances (advanced)
 If you are feeling adventerous, you can look at the code in `back/util` (which is used by the flask application for things like initialization and talking with the database), but it's not neccessary to be able to jump in.

+# Quickstarts/Turotials
+The following list might look daunting, but it should only take a you a single weekend to make it through most of them.
+When you are done, you should have a good grasp on all the frameworks/librarys that TD uses.

+<a name='git_link'></a>
+## Git
+* Git is AWESOME - but the learning curve can be a steeper than other source control systems - the good news you can get started with it without having to wrap your brain around the complex stuff :
+  * https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control ( this is the begining of the introduction chapter )
+  * https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository ( this is the begining of the Basics chapter)